 When interest rates go low, should public debt go high?
-Given the positive average gap between the U.S. growth rate and the real interest rate on U.S. Treasuries, Blanchard (2019) suggests that deficit finance, explicit or implicit, a) has, on average, no fiscal cost and b) entails negligible and, potentially, negative welfare costs.
-The first claim has received qualified confirmation.1 The second claim, studied here, has received less attention.2 We revisit Blanchard's simple closed-economy OLG model and also examine an open-economy variant with three questions in mind.
-First, can deficit finance effect Pareto improvements in ex-ante expected utility levels of current and future generations?
-Second, do potential Pareto gains reflect intergenerational redistribution per se or improved intergenerational risk-sharing?
-Third, is there more scope for domestic Pareto gains in open economies, and, if so, is this due to beggaring thy neighbor's capital stock or improving international risk-sharing?
+Given the positive average gap between the U.S. growth rate and the real rate on U.S. Treasuries, Blanchard (2019) suggests that deficit finance, explicit or implicit, a) has, on average, no fiscal cost and b) entails negligible and, potentially, negative welfare costs.
+The first claim is studied by Reis (2021) and Mian et al. (2021a), among others.
+The second has received less attention and is our focus.

-To preview our findings, deficit finance, which we implement via a defined-benefit, pay-go, social security system (henceforth, simply, pay-go) can Pareto improve Blanchard's economy, but only under, in our view, implausible assumptions.
-Moreover, when such efficiency gains arise, improved risk-sharing is the reason, reducing both the risk of being born under adverse conditions and retiring under such conditions.
-Indeed, in Blanchard's closed-economy model, if one first implements a Pareto-improving, risk-sharing policy - in which the young give to the old in some states and receive from the old in other states - adding his proposed deficit policy to the mix serves only to redistribute, helping early generations at the price of hurting future generations.
+To preview our findings, deficit finance, implemented, as in Blanchard (2019), via a definedbenefit, pay-go, social security system (henceforth pay go) can Pareto improve Blanchard's economy but only under implausible assumptions.
+When such efficiency gains arise, improved risk-sharing between generations is the source of the gains, reducing the risks of being born or retiring under adverse conditions.
+Indeed, in Blanchard's closed-economy model, if one first implements Pareto-improving, bilateral risk-sharing, in which the young transfer to the old in some states and the old transfer to the young in others, running deficits serves only to redistribute, helping today's adults at the expense of today's and tomorrow's children.
+In an open economy, deficit finance has more potential to generate domestic welfare gains.1 But this mainly reflects beggaring-thy-neighbor since domestic deficits crowd out global capital.
+This said, the presence of foreign economies expands the scope for risk sharing via domestic deficits.